kiratech/labs/Building-Castles/DevSecOps_03_Nexus.md

-# Exercise | Install and configure Nexus
+# Exercise | Nexus installation and configuration

 1. Launch the Nexus instance using the `sonatype/nexus3` container, exposing these ports (Host/Container):